upasana-sahu/SQL-Murder-Mystery-IDC/README.md

 🕵️ **Let the investigation begin…**

 1️⃣ Step 1 — Where & when did the crime happen?
-(MySQL)
-sql
-Copy code
 SELECT *
 FROM evidence
 WHERE room LIKE '%CEO%'
 ORDER BY found_time;

-2️⃣ Step 2 — Who entered the CEO’s Office near the time of the murder?
+2️⃣ Step 2 — Who entered the CEO’s Office near the murder time?
-Time window: 20:30–21:30 on Oct 15, 2025

-sql
-Copy code
 SELECT k.log_id, k.employee_id, e.name, e.department, e.role,
        k.room, k.entry_time, k.exit_time
 FROM keycard_logs k
 JOIN employees e ON e.employee_id = k.employee_id
 WHERE (k.room LIKE '%CEO%' OR k.room = 'CEO Office')
   AND k.entry_time BETWEEN '2025-10-15 20:30:00' AND '2025-10-15 21:30:00'
 ORDER BY k.entry_time;

 3️⃣ Step 3 — Who lied about their alibi?
-sql
-Copy code
 SELECT a.alibi_id, a.employee_id, emp.name, a.claimed_location, a.claim_time
 FROM alibis a
 JOIN employees emp ON emp.employee_id = a.employee_id